-From its humble origin of two friends breastfeeding at a picnic in 1956, La Leche League has grown into an international, non-profit organization dedicated to helping every woman who wants to breastfeed.
+From its humble origin of two friends breastfeeding at a picnic in 1956, La Leche League has grown into an international, non-profit organization dedicated to helping everyone who wants to breastfeed their baby.
 This video was created in 2006 by a Chicago television show (“Chicago Stories”) on the occasion of La Leche League’s 50th anniversary.

 La Leche League’s Purpose

-La Leche League was founded to give information and encouragement, mainly through personal help, to all mothers who want to breastfeed their babies.
-While complementing the care of the physician and other health care professionals, it recognizes the unique importance of one mother helping another to perceive the needs of her child and to learn the best means of fulfilling those needs.
+La Leche League was founded to give information and encouragement, mainly through personal help, to all who want to breastfeed their babies.
+While complementing the care of the physician and other health care professionals, it recognizes the unique importance of one parent helping another to perceive the needs of their child and to learn the best means of fulfilling those needs.

-LLL believes that breastfeeding, with its many important physical and psychological advantages, is best for baby and mother and is the ideal way to initiate good parent-child relationships.
-The loving help and support of the father enables the mother to focus on mothering so that together the parents develop close relationships which strengthen the family and thus the whole fabric of society.
+LLL believes that breastfeeding, with its many important physical and psychological advantages, is best for baby and is the ideal way to initiate good parent-child relationships.
+The loving help and support of their partner enables the breastfeeding parent to focus on nurturing their newborn so that together the parents develop close relationships which strengthen the family and thus the whole fabric of society.